How Much Home Can I Afford? | Brian Wittman

 $

-Emergency fund + cushion for first-year costs
+Emergency fund + cushion for first-year costs.
+Everything else goes toward down payment and closing.

 4